sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/Readme.md

-# Phase 4: Advanced Email Security & Phishing Simulation Lab
+ Advanced Email Security & Phishing Simulation Lab

 ## 📋 Project Overview
 Email is the #1 vector used by cybercriminals to breach corporate networks.
 To truly understand how phishing attacks work and learn how to defend against them, I am expanding my home lab into a complete, private enterprise email ecosystem.